chanshiyucx/blog/journal/004-interview-simulation.md

 At my last job, I set up a code review process where we required at least one approval and ensure code quality, especially for junior developers.

+> How do you ensure code quality in your projects?

+I use multiple approaches: ESLint and Prettier for consistent code style, mandatory code reviews before merging, TypeScript for type safety, and tests for critical functionality.
+At my last job, implementing these practices resolved over 300 code issues.
+The key is automating quality checks so they're built into the workflow, not optional.

 ### TypeScript

 > How have you used TypeScript in your projects?